NikhilSaroop21/PROG7313_Agri_Energy_Connect_ST10040092/README.md

  1. Project Purpose

-Agri-Energy Connect is a secure, role-based ASP.NET Core MVC web application created to bridge the digital divide between South African farmers and renewable energy solution providers.
+Agri-Energy Connect is a secure, role-based ASP.NET Core MVC web application that bridges the digital divide between South African farmers and renewable energy solution providers.
 The platform promotes sustainable farming by making information about green technologies easily accessible and giving users the tools to collaborate, learn, and manage agricultural products.
 With unique dashboards for Farmers and Employees, the system ensures role-specific access and a simplified user experience.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------